- 🥇

-Trying to decide between Kalshi and Polymarket without reading 20 different threads, fee tables, and legal caveats?
+Trying to decide between Kalshi and Polymarket without reading 20 threads, fee tables, and legal caveats?

 Short answer: Kalshi is usually the better fit for US users who want regulated, fiat-friendly access.
 Polymarket is usually the better fit for global users who want deeper crypto-native liquidity and broader market variety.

-This guide compares Kalshi and Polymarket across the factors that actually matter: legality, onboarding, fees, liquidity, market coverage, and who each platform is best for.
+This guide compares Kalshi and Polymarket across the factors that matter most: legality, onboarding, fees, liquidity, market coverage, and who each platform suits best.
 Use it if you already understand prediction markets and now need to pick the right platform.

 If you need the category explainer first, read What Are Prediction Markets in Crypto?.
 If you want the broader platform list, read Best Prediction Markets in 2026.
 If your main question is cost, read Prediction Market Fees Comparison.
 If your main question is legality, read Are Prediction Markets Legal in the US?.